The story of James Weir and his 60-second Manchester United career

 “I enjoyed it there, but I did look at Slovakia as a stepping stone.”

-A deal to join MTK Budapest was struck earlier this year, and he made the move to the Hungarian capital in May.
+A deal to join MTK Budapest was struck in 2021, and he made the move to the Hungarian capital last May.

-“Hungary is a good option because I know the league standard is better, MTK is a good club and Budapest is a better city to live in,” says Weir, whose wife, Annabelle, remains in England.
+“Hungary is a good option because the league standard is better, MTK is a good club and Budapest is a better city to live in,” says Weir.
+“The guys at the club are really nice and a lot more people here speak English.”

 “To have played for the first team is an amazing thing, even if it was just for a minute.”